gaehlerm/SoftwareEngineering/README.md

 # 14. Classes

-//rename to types of classes and break up the chapter?

 "I think it's a new feature.
 Don't tell anyone it was an accident." — Larry Wall

 Classes are undoubtedly one of the cornerstones of modern code and the essence of OO programming.
 Unless you are one of the few functional programmers, chances are high that you use them every day.
-Surpringly, there is very little written about classes in the common literature.
-Therefore, it is time we had an in-depth discussion about them.
+Surpringly, there is very little written about classes in the common literature beyond the fact that they should have high cohesion, be small, etc. Therefore, it is time we had an in-depth discussion about them.

-This book does not aim to provide an exact explanation of what classes are.
-Even though the explanations provided here do not require much prior knowledge.
-This chapter is about how classes should be used.
 One can distinguish between different types of classes based on the methods and variables they utilize.
-We will try to understand when a function or variable should be public or private, and I will explain why I think plain getter and setter methods should generally be avoided.
+We will try to understand when a function or variable should be public or private, and I will explain why plain getter and setter methods should generally be avoided.

 ## Data Classes and Structs